adamchris1992/ffxivsplat/Presets/Alliance Raids/Tower at Paradigm's Breach.md

 # These were made based off a single run of the raid.
 I will do another run as soon as I can after making things for new Alliance Raid Thaleia.

+# A few of these will be incomplete until I can do a second run.

 # Boss 1

 Colossal Impact | Copied Colossal Impact